enriquesuarezzz/portfolio-enrique-suarez/README.md

 ## Overview

-This portfolio website serves as a digital resume and a showcase of my work as a [web developer"].
+This portfolio website serves as a digital resume and a showcase of my work as a web developer.
 The site includes sections about me, my skills, projects I've worked on, my CV, and the technologies I am proficient in.

 You can visit the live website [here](https://www.enriquesuarez.dev).